fhill2/legends-docs/docs/market-research.md

 ![**Figure X:** What other non-Riot games do you play regularly?[^10]](assets/surveys-jupyter/11501/exclusivity-noriot.svg)

-As there are a lot of players who also play other games...
+As there are a lot of players who also play other games.

 ## Platform